Datasilk/Core/README.md

 In the example above, a user tries to access the URL `http://localhost:7770/`, which (by default) will render the contents of the `MyProject.Pages.Home` class.
 This class loads `/Pages/Home/home.html` into a `Scaffold` object and replaces the `{{title}}` variable located within the `home.html` file with the text "Welcome!".
 Then, the page returns `base.Render`, which will render HTML from `/layout.html` along with the contents of `scaffold.Render()` within the body of `layout.html`.

+### Global `S` Object

+The `S` object (or "Super" object) is a global object that gives developers access to the `HttpContext` object via `S.Context`, the Web Server class  via `S.Server` (along with server-wide caching functionality), a persistant user object that is unique to each user session via `S.User`, and other `HttpContext` pointer objects via `S.Request`, `S.Response`, `S.Session`.

-> NOTE: `Home` is the default class that is loaded if the URL contains no folder structure after the domain name.
+> NOTE: `Home` is the default class that is instantiated if the URL contains a domain name with no folder structure.

 ### Layout.html
 `/layout.html` contains the `<html></html>`, `<head></head>` & `<body></body>` tags for the page, along with `<meta></meta>` tags, `<link/>` tags for CSS, and `<script></script>` tags or Javascript files.